Best Swiss banks for expats

 Common mistakes when choosing a bank

-• Choosing based only on brand reputation
+- Choosing based only on brand recognition

-• Not checking onboarding requirements
+- Not checking onboarding requirements early enough

 Need help choosing the right Swiss bank?